 Pricing your services can be one of the toughest jobs for an entrepreneur.
+Once you start learning the hidden costs of running your business it will be helpful in your pricing structure.

 Do you ever find yourself leading with, “Well, how much are people willing to pay?”